josh-perry/love-cookbook/content/guides/intermediate/compute-shaders.md

 * `indirectarguments`, allows the buffer to be used parameters for a draw command, effectively allowing the gpu to generate it's own work without needing readbacks.

-> [!NOTE] When defining buffers in GLSL, löve automatically adds the std430 qualifier, which allows for better packing of data.
+> [!NOTE] When defining `buffers` in GLSL, löve automatically adds the std430 qualifier, which allows for better packing of data.
 So we don't have to add that.

+## Thread groups

 Compute shaders are executed in three dimensional thread groups, each group has N amount of threads, which we can define using `local_size_n = m` in the compute shader later.
 Defining the local size to amount to 64 threads per thread group is usually optimal, threads within a thread group can communicate between eachother using `shared` variables
 They can also be synced meaning every thread has to be at the same point in execution to continue, though this should be done sparingly.

+### Built-in variables

 The local position in the thread group is stored in the `gl_LocalInvocationID` `uvec3`,
 The position of the entire group is stored in the `gl_WorkGroupID` `uvec3`,